Rhodri the Great Welsh king medieval unifier: 9th-century ruler who consolidated Welsh kingdoms into unified kingdom under one rule

 By consolidating these regions under his rule, Rhodri is considered one of the first leaders to unite a significant portion of Wales, which would later serve as the foundation for the Welsh identity.

-Military Leadership and Defense Against Viking Invasions
+Military Leadership and Defence Against Viking Invasions

 Rhodri's era was characterized by increasing Viking raids across the British Isles.
 He earned widespread acclaim for his ability to defend Wales from these incursions, particularly in 856 AD, when he won a major victory against the Vikings, killing the Viking leader Horm.
 His military successes not only safeguarded Welsh lands but also increased his stature as a powerful ruler.